 Of the clothes hangers specific for hanging skirts and pants, we absolutely can't get enough of the JS Non-slip.
 This super durable metal option has an open concept that is perfectly balanced.
 When you load it up with a light skirt or heavy pair of trousers, it sits upright and will hold plenty of weight.
-We also love the Mawa by Reston-Lloyd that features solid metal clamps for hanging clothing full-length, to avoid creases.
-It is, however, narrow and isn't as wide as the House Day Skirt, which is a sturdy plastic skirt-pant hanger that'll keep its shape under weigh as well.
+We also like the Mawa by Reston-Lloyd that features solid metal clamps for hanging clothing full-length to avoid creases.
+It is, however, narrow and isn't as wide as the House Day Skirt, which is a sturdy plastic skirt-pant hanger that'll keep its shape under the weight as well.

 Ease of Use

 Which options can you easily load and unload?
 Can you pull clothes right off when you're in a rush, or is more care required?
 In this testing category, we look at how easy each hanger is to use.
 Clothes hangers might seem simple in general, but there are definitely differences that we note after using each comparatively for three weeks.

 Our favorite easy-to-use options are the Proman Natural Wood Kascades and Zober Wooden.
 Both are wooden construction with thicker arms that are easy to slide a pair of pants or a sweater onto.
 We also love that the hook is quite burly with a 360 turn, which allows you to set it up in a number of configurations.
 Like the Sharpty Plastic, you can easily pull clothes off without them flipping off the rod.
 The slippery arm materials also make it simple to slide clothing on quickly and easily.